The Magical White Caves in Gudvangen

 In Gudvangen you can find, second after the moon, the world’s largest deposit of anorthositt, a type of marble, which contains both gold and aluminium.

 The caves in Gudvangen are located about 8.2 km away from the Gudvangen ferry quay, right next to the E16 road to Voss.
 There is a bus parking area just outside the entrance.
-The excursion between 1st of June and 31st of August is open for general public at 12 noon, but mainly meant for groups, especially from cruise ships, and exhibitions/arrangements.
+The excursion between 1st of June and 31st of August is open only for the groups, especially from cruise ships, and exhibitions/arrangement.
 Since it is not open to the public, we have chosen to keep the outside as the original, without any signs or commercials.

 The cave-labyrinth itself covers an area of 250 by 150 square metres, criss-crossing in nooks and crooks.
 The halls are of different sizes, but are generally 5-10 metres width by 4-8 metres high, with some larger halls and rooms.
 Innermost in the caves it is bored to a depth of approx. 300 metres to a water course where at all times runs the most clear and fresh water, thoroughly rinsed on its way down from the top through over a kilometre of anorthositt.